 Both online and offline card payments require a series of important steps to complete.
 The ability to accept cards online requires both a merchant account and a payment gateway.
 A merchant account is kind of like a bank account used to aggregate payments from credit cards, debit cards, and sometimes ACH payments.
 A payment gateway is a system used to process payments, generally online, that feeds into the merchant account.

 Thanks to the magic of online business, you can sign up for a two-in-one package to accept payments online.
 For a percentage fee, flat fee, or combination of the two you can process all of your payments for automatic deposit in a digital wallet or straight to your bank account.
-This is exactly what Due payments is all about!
+This is exactly what payments are all about!

 Providers that do not integrate all parts still exist.
 You can work with a payment gateway that requires an outside merchant account, or pick a merchant account first and look for compatible gateways.
 But if you can get the two in one, nice, integrated package, it is much easier to use and manage.
 Even better, getting two in one gives you better control and information about the fees you pay for your payment processing service.